camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 If the DMN engine is invoked by the Camunda BPM platform, it uses the same JUEL configuration as the Camunda BPM engine.
-Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decision tables.
+Therefore, it is also possible to access Spring and CDI Beans from JUEL expressions in decisions.
 For more information on this integration, please see the corresponding section in the [Spring] and [CDI] guides.

 ## Extending the Expression Language